microsoft/Accera/docs/Manual/07 Plans - Vectorization and Parallelization.md

 The plan includes operations and optimizations that control instruction pipelining, vectorized SIMD instructions, and parallelization.

 ## `unroll`
 By default, each dimension of the iteration space is implemented as a for-loop.
 The `unroll` instruction marks a dimension for *unrolling* rather than looping.
-For example, imagine that we have the following nest, which multiplies the entires of an array by a constant:
+Consider the following nest that multiplies the entires of an array by a constant:
 ```python
 import accera as acc